1931 - ****

 1933 - ***1/2

 Jean Harlow gets pregnant via hood Clark Gable, but she's in jail and a martyr so doesn't tell him.
 Stu Erwin wants to marry her and move her to some bo-hunk town when she gets out of stir but no way.
 See, there's only one guy for her - and he can't visit her in the clink as he's wanted himself, see, for a crime he did commit!
 See?
 George Reed (THE GREEN PASTURES) is the black preacher father of fellow inmate Theresa Harris (Alma in I WALKED WITH A ZOMBIE) who sings "Saint Louis Blues" while the girls relax after a hard day steam-pressing shirts.

 HOLD YOUR MAN gets me deep in the gut because everyone is redeemed at the end--even the romantic rivals and prison warden--and not in a humorlessness Loretta Young kind of way, but in a genuine caring, cliche-defying way.
-When Gable cries to Clarence Muse in the chapel, I feel redeemed, too, every time - and mister, I'm a hell of a sinner.
-That HOLD YOUR MAN was written by a girl (Anita Loos) doesn't fully explain the incredible compassion this film offers.
+When Gable cries to Reed in the chapel, I feel redeemed --every time - and mister, I'm a hell of a sinner.
+That HOLD YOUR MAN was written by a girl (Anita Loos) doesn't fully explain the incredible compassion this film offers, but it's a part of it.
 How often do you come away from a tough pre-code women's prison picture feeling optimistic about humanity?
 Just this once, baby.